BraedonWooding/Comp1511-2019T2/exam_prep.md

 For the theory questions do the questions [here](theory_questions.md)

+If you are stuck you can check out hints [here](hints.md) NOTE: these often give away the procedure and maybe snippets of code but they are better than just looking at the answers.

 ### Ways to solve Linked List problems

 1) What is the problem asking for?